baharev/sdopt-tearing/docs/index.rst

 A demo application is presented on this web-page, showing the capabilities of the novel tearing algorithms.
 The technical details will be published in an academic paper.
 The source code of the prototype implementation is `available on GitHub <https://github.com/baharev/sdopt-tearing>`_ under the 3-clause BSD license.

-**Requirements**.
+**Software requirements**.
 The code has been tested with Python 2.7 and 3.4.
 The :mod:`six`, :mod:`networkx`, and :mod:`sympy` packages are necessary;
 :mod:`matplotlib` is recommended but not required.
-If you wish to run the exact algorithms based on integer programming, you will also need `Gurobi <http://www.gurobi.com/>`_.
-If you do not have Gurobi installed, the demo application will detect its absence, and simply skips those steps that would require the integer programming solver.
+If you wish to run the exact algorithms based on integer programming, you will also need `Gurobi
+<http://www.gurobi.com/>`_.
+If you do not have Gurobi installed, the demo
+application will detect its absence, and simply skips those steps that would require the integer programming solver.

 --------------------------------------------------------------------------------